AlbaLomas/TFM-LBVS-Scipion/ChEMBL accession/README.md

 ![image](https://user-images.githubusercontent.com/83068588/175167107-ddd5e7d5-233c-4893-938c-1204a3218f7e.png)

 This folder contains the protocol code of Scipion and the associated script.
-The script is adapted from the code provided by Volkamer Lab[1].
+The script is adapted from the code provided by Volkamer Lab [1].

 The first workflow protocol aims to obtain an initial set of compounds that present bioactivity recorded in ChEMBL against a target molecule.
-It is therefore recommended for cases where the user does not have a starting set of ligands to analyze.Programmatic access is provided by a Python library called ChEMBL webresource client.
+It is therefore recommended for cases where the user does not have a starting set of ligands to analyze.Programmatic access is provided by a Python library called ChEMBL webresource client [2].

 The protocol filters the compounds according to the following parameters:
 -	Uniprot ID: Uniprot code of the target molecule.